Jabble/tamu-rdm-workshops/README.md

-# tamu-rdm-workshops
+# Research Data Management Workshop Materials

-Research Data Management workshop materials
+This repo contains materials for Research Data Management workshops to be taught at Texas A&M University by the University Libraries.